thangchung/awesome-dotnet-core/README.md

 * [SharpBgfx](https://github.com/MikePopoloski/SharpBgfx) - C# bindings for the bgfx graphics library.
 * [Structure.Sketching](https://github.com/JaCraig/Structure.Sketching) - Image processing library for use in .NET applications that supports .NET Core.
 * [veldrid](https://github.com/mellinoe/veldrid) - A low-level, hardware-accelerated 3D graphics library for .NET.
+* [AssimpNet](https://bitbucket.org/Starnick/assimpnet) - A cross-platform .NET Standard wrapper for the Open Asset Importer ("Assimp").
+The library enables importing, processing, and exporting of 3D models for rendering in graphics/game applications.
+Over 40 formats are supported for importing (e.g. OBJ, FBX, GLTF, 3DS, Collada) and a subset of those formats can be exported to (e.g. OBJ, GLTF, 3DS, Collada).
+Mesh processing features allow for mesh data to be generated or optimized for real-time rendering.

 ### GUI
 * [Avalonia](https://github.com/AvaloniaUI/Avalonia) - A multi-platform .NET UI framework (formerly known as Perspex).